 - May 9, 2007: Governor Ted Kulongoski signs the Oregon Equality Act into law, establishing Oregon as a state with full LGBTQ non-discrimination protections.

 Parents for Privacy v.
 Dallas School District

-Status: Awaiting Decision from 9th Circuit
+Status: Case Dismissed by 9th Circuit

 Legal Team: ACLU, ACLU of Oregon, Basic Rights Oregon

 Type: Discrimination Targeting Transgender Students

 Dallas School District in Oregon has long had a policy respecting the gender identity of transgender students – but in 2017 an anti-LGBTQ organization filed a lawsuit challenging this policy, on behalf of several non-transgender students, who claim their privacy is threatened by transgender students using the restrooms and locker rooms that align with their gender identity.Read More

 Klein v.
 Oregon Bureau of Labor and Industries

 Case Seeking Religious Exemptions from LGBTQ Non-Discrimination LawsKey Date: January 9, 2020 • Oral Argument before Oregon Intermedia Court of Appeals

 Status: Pending before Oregon Intermedia Court of Appeals